Securing name resolution in the IoT: DNS over CoAP: Comparison of Low-Power DNS Transports

 \subsection{Packet Sizes}

-We now measure the packet sizes of the \ac{DNS} messages on all transports by capturing the \ac{IEEE} 802.15.4 frames using the \texttt{sniffer\_aggregator} tool of the FIT IoT-LAB testbed. \cref{fig:eval-pkt-size} displays the packet dissection for each packet type, segmented per communication layer.
-Both \ac{IPv6} and \ac{UDP} headers are compressed within the \ac{6LoWPAN} header, which we group with the \ac{IEEE} 802.15.4 \ac{MAC} header for simplicity.
-The maximum \ac{PDU} of \ac{IEEE} 802.15.4 is marked in each plot by a red dashed line. \ac{6LoWPAN} fragments larger \ac{IEEE} 802.15.4 frames, producing additional \ac{MAC} and \ac{6LoWPAN} headers for each generated fragment.
+We now measure the packet sizes of the DNS messages on all transports by capturing the IEEE 802.15.4 frames using the \texttt{sniffer\_aggregator} tool of the FIT IoT-LAB testbed. \cref{fig:eval-pkt-size} displays the packet dissection for each packet type, segmented per communication layer.
+Both IPv6 and UDP headers are compressed within the 6LoWPAN header, which we group with the IEEE 802.15.4 MAC header for simplicity.
+The maximum PDU of IEEE 802.15.4 is marked in each plot by a red dashed line.
+6LoWPAN fragments larger IEEE 802.15.4 frames, producing additional MAC and 6LoWPAN headers for each generated fragment.
 We represent each additional fragment with its headers above the red marker line.

-We see three distinct sizes of \ac{DNS} messages in our experiments. \ac{DNS} queries requesting either an \texttt{A} or \texttt{AAAA} record from the \ac{DNS} resolver.
+We see three distinct sizes of DNS messages in our experiments.
+DNS queries requesting either an \texttt{A} or \texttt{AAAA} record from the DNS resolver.
 These queries are identical in size and only differ in their query types (\texttt{A} vs.~\texttt{AAAA}).
-Respective responses contain either an \texttt{A} or \texttt{AAAA} record, which vary in size due to the \ac{IP} address lengths.
+Respective responses contain either an \texttt{A} or \texttt{AAAA} record, which vary in size due to the IP address lengths.

-\cref{fig:eval-pkt-size} further includes packet sizes of the \ac{DTLS}v1.2 handshake and the \ac{OSCORE} replay window initialization.
-We observe that \ac{DTLS}---both with DTLSv1.2 and CoAPSv1.2---is at a disadvantage as the handshake messages alone already cause multiple fragmented datagrams and multiply the likelihood for packet loss during the session establishment.
+\cref{fig:eval-pkt-size} further includes packet sizes of the DTLSv1.2 handshake and the OSCORE replay window initialization.
+We observe that DTLS---both with DTLSv1.2 and CoAPSv1.2---is at a disadvantage as the handshake messages alone already cause multiple fragmented datagrams and multiply the likelihood for packet loss during the session establishment.

-\ac{DNS} queries are \texttt{base64}-encoded within the GET method.
+DNS queries are \texttt{base64}-encoded within the GET method.
 This inflates requests to a size that is approximately 1.5 times larger than binary FETCH or POST queries.
-As such, with either \ac{CoAP}-based transport a \ac{DNS} query using GET will be fragmented for the median name length.
+As such, with either CoAP-based transport a DNS query using GET will be fragmented for the median name length.
 Likewise, when \texttt{AAAA} records are requested the response will be fragmented.
-For CoAPSv1.2, little room is left for the \ac{DNS} message itself in either message format before reaching the fragmentation limit.
-The same, however, is also true for OSCORE, if the Echo option required for the replay window initialization is carried in the request. \Cref{sec:eval:pkt-size:coap} adds supplementary dissections for queries using GET.
+For CoAPSv1.2, little room is left for the DNS message itself in either message format before reaching the fragmentation limit.
+The same, however, is also true for OSCORE, if the Echo option required for the replay window initialization is carried in the request. \Cref{sec:eval:pkt-size:coap} adds supplementary dissections for queries using GET\@.